senorbeast/cubrr/README.md

 # Cubrr

-### 3D Relization of Rubik's Cube, with much more...
+### 3D Realization of Rubik's Cube, with much more...

 ### To run the project
 In the project directory, you can run: